 What are the impacts of negative candidate experiences?

-We found that half of all job seekers surveyed have had a negative experience during a hiring process within the past year and 50% of respondents had declined a job offer due to poor experience.
+We found that 48% of job seekers have had at least one negative experience in the hiring process in the past 12 months.
+And 49% of job seekers had declined a job offer due to poor experience.

-Consider that when an offer is made, if you’ve created a negative candidate experience, half of your offers will be declined.
+Consider all the hours your business spends on hiring and recruiting.
+Then consider that when an offer is made, if you’ve created a negative candidate experience, nearly half of your offers will be declined.
 Because of this, employers must often settle for their second or third choice for a role.
-What results is a team that isn’t nearly as strong as it could be — but the solution can be found in simply improving your candidate experience.
+This results in the number one challenge facing businesses today: making the right hires.